AdrianaSo123/autocoder-portfolio/docs/sprint-plan.md

 - [x] Create About page
 - [x] Create main menu with tabs/links (Projects, Home, About)
 - [x] Create Projects page
+- [x] Fix /projects route and align Projects page with brand (April 21, 2025)
+- [x] Add founder bio and personal section to About page (April 21, 2025)
 - [ ] Continue codebase cleanup and documentation

 ---